 - Best-performing structure: 0.5s zoom into 'before' photo, 1-2s of app usage clips, then 'after' reveal with text overlay showing timeframe

-- Before/after ads that include the app UI in the transformation sequence convert 18% better install-to-trial than body-only transformations, per RocketShip HQ creative testing data
+- We've observed that before/after ads including the app UI in the transformation sequence tend to convert better from install-to-trial than body-only transformations

 - The strongest hooks use what RocketShip HQ calls the 3C Principle: Context ('I was a busy mom of 2'), Clarity ('this app changed how I work out'), and Curiosity ('and I didn't step foot in a gym')